 Because as long as we are in our physical body, it can happen at any time that we commit a sin against our brethren, or even against outsiders, the unbelievers.
 We often cause trouble, make mistakes, offend our neighbor, etc. In such cases, this law, like all the mitzvahs of the Torah, which speak of compensation, is also valid in the spiritual, psychological and physical sense, and it forces the guilty ones to take certain concrete measures.

 Today, more than ever, we naturally can still cause material harm.
 Secular legislation also has a more or less righteous penal code, based primarily on the Bible, which governs disputes between citizens over how victims should be compensated.
 And when the guilty is held responsible, as in the Torah, they generally take into account to what extent the offense was committed intentionally or unintentionally, to what extent was the culprit aware of the danger incurred by the other?
 Was he aware that his bull was dangerous and did he still let it go free, thus causing injury to other animals, or even men (which in our current context could mean the state of our vehicle for example).
-Or why his house did not have a balustrade around the roof which is also a law in the Torah (and which for us today could among other things mean the level of deterioration of our property) which can end up falling on the heads of passers-by for example, because they have not taken the necessary precautions, etc.
+Or why his house did not have a balustrade around the roof which is also a law in the Torah (and which for us today could among other things mean the level of deterioration of our property) which can end up falling on the heads of passers-by for example, because they have not taken the necessary precautions, etc. A crime committed through ignorance is considered a mitigating circumstance, and a crime committed knowingly or through negligence is considered as aggravating circumstances.
+Does the accused person have the right to go to a city of refuge or not, does he have certain excuses or not, having found himself in a situation beyond his control which pushed him in spite of himself to commit an offense, etc. This jurisprudence often works much better in atheist and non-Christian circles, in the world in a word, than among those who should teach the operation of the Commandments in times of Grace, but who most often do instead openly deny it and are therefore trampling on the Word of Yahuwah.
+I am naturally speaking of the vast majority of Christian teachings.

 But between brothers and sisters, the harm occurs especially on a psychological and spiritual level.
 When we curse one another, when we do not accept the sometimes obvious anointing that the other received from Yahushua.
 Teachers filled with Ruach HaKodesh are often slandered and rejected by people, because they have not taken courses in theology defined by some human religious enterprise of the name of church or assembly of a certain denomination of which the latter are part.
 Or simply because it was not their pastor or rather the manager of the company in question who put his own anointing on them, a human counterfeit of the original; that comes from the Messiah.